fengzhang427/LLF-LUT/README.md

 The implementation of NeurIPS 2023 paper "[Lookup Table meets Local Laplacian Filter: Pyramid Reconstruction Network for Tone Mapping](https://arxiv.org/abs/2310.17190)" and its journal (TPAMI) version "[High-resolution Photo Enhancement in Real-time: A Laplacian Pyramid Network](~)".

 ## :sparkles: News
+* 2025/10/13: Release the training code and the testing code of TPAMI version.
 * 2025/10/12: Release our pretrained models of TPAMI version at [GoogleDrive](https://drive.google.com/file/d/1bVCJgpUq32Pb0B9u2FXXMVIFckCsBavp/view?usp=drive_link) and [Baidudisk(code:3dis)](https://pan.baidu.com/s/1-PPr8LSHwR-ZacEPdhwb0Q?pwd=3dis)
 * 2025/10/12: The comprehensive version of this work was accepted to *IEEE Transactions on Pattern Analysis and Machine Intelligence* (TPAMI)